 Lagan Zai Jung, however, said most of the people who work the fields in the Waingmaw area are Chinese with considerable investment potential that allows them to buy farming machinery and install water pipes deep in the jungle to irrigate poppy fields

 “Our ethnic people cannot do the production on this scale,” he said.
 “It seems to be done as a well planned, long-term strategy from their [the Chinese] side.”

 Lwin Ko Latt, a lawmaker representing Thanlyin, said the government has a duty to eradicate opium and heroin in the country.

 “Destroying these poppy fields to save the country’s image is the responsibility of the government,” he said.
 “The daily papers said opium cultivation is being done in Waingmaw township which is under government control.
 Then it must be the negligence of the authorities concerned.”

 Pat Jasan has asked the opposition National League for Democracy (NLD) party, which will take over as the ruling government party in about a month, for an official policy of support.

-Reported by Win Ko Ko Latt, Kyaw Myo Min, Khin Khin Ei and Zarni Tun for RFA’s Myanmar Service.
+Reported by Win Ko Ko Latt, Kyaw Myo Min, Khin Khin Ei, and Zarni Htun for RFA’s Myanmar Service.
 Translated by Khin Maung Nyane.
 Written in English by Roseanne Gerin.